O Jesus Light Of Bethlehem – Hymn Lyric

 Furnished a raiment rude and wild,

-As into the lonely waste
+As forth into the lonely waste

 He fared, an unbefriended child,